GenericMappingTools/gmt/doc/rst/source/legend.rst

 .. _-M:

 **-M**\ [*items*]
-    Modern mode only and pertains the the situation where there are **h**\ idden, auto-generated legend information created by prior plotting-modules' **-l** option and **e**\ xplicitly given information from input file(s) given on the command line (or via standard input).
+    Modern mode only and pertains the situation where there are **h**\ idden, auto-generated legend information created by prior plotting-modules' **-l** option and **e**\ xplicitly given information from input file(s) given on the command line (or via standard input).
 Use |-M| to set which of these should be used and in what order via directives **h** and **e** [Default is **he**, meaning